Skip to main content

 About Foodilic

-Use the confirmed information simply.
+Use the information simply.
 The hours give it broad daily availability, the casual dress code suggests a low-formality visit.
 Beyond that, the safest approach is to check current details directly with the venue before relying on specifics such as menu items, booking requirements, dietary provision, or take-out and delivery.

-Best planned around the confirmed daily hours
+Best planned around the daily hours

 Because Foodilic is open from 9 AM to 8 PM every day, it can fit into a Brighton day without the narrow timing of a dinner-only restaurant.
 That does not confirm a particular breakfast, brunch, lunch, or dinner menu; it only confirms the operating window.
 If you are comparing options for a more structured meal, you might also look at Bincho Yakitori or The Salt Room.